 Despite styling itself the "defender of Lebanon," Hezbollah will continue to act from within the Lebanese government to both obstruct and delegitimize the Lebanese republic, and to protect itself against detrimental government initiatives.
-Meanwhile, the group will continue to expand its already-impressive array of social services, which act as an intivation to its model of government for Shiite and non-Shiite Lebanese alike.
+Meanwhile, the group will continue to expand its already-impressive array of social services, which act as an invitation to its model of government for Shiite and non-Shiite Lebanese alike.
 Unless this process it stopped, Hezbollah will sap Lebanon's vitality, gradually cementing the country's role as a forward base for Iran on the Mediterranean.

 If Hezbollah is allowed to achieve its goal of subsuming Lebanon - either by the West abandoning Beirut, or by allowing the group's gradual expansion to continue unabated - the country will become a genuine regional geo-strategic threat.
 Bordering both Israel and the Mediterranean, Hezbollah will then be able to project Iranian-inspired terrorism against the United States' allies and interests in the region with impunity.
+That is, however, contingent on the pressure applied by their adversaries - primarily, Israel and the US.
+The Israeli-Hamas conflict that began after Hamas' violent ground invasion on October 7, 2023, led to a regional escalation and direct Israeli-Hezbollah confrontation resulting in the deaths of senior Hezbollah members.
+Throughout 2024, Israeli airstrikes in Lebanon killed a number of high-ranking Hezbollah commanders and political leaders, including Ibrahim Aqil, Fu'ad Shukr and former Secretary General Hassan Nasrallah.
+This has gutted the organization's preexisting command-and-control networks and its Jihad council which was responsible for overseeing military operations.